Amsterdam/dso-api/README.md

 and exposes these in a DSO (Digitaal Stelsel Omgevingswet) compatible API.
 Part of that means that the API follows the HAL-JSON style.

+These instructions will get the DSO API up and running locally with its database running in a Docker container.
+If that's what you are after,
+by all means go ahead
+However, in practice the DSO API is developed in tandem with Airflow.
+The Airflow project has instructions to run its two dependent database in Docker containers as well.
+One of these dependent databases is the DSO API database.
+Should you follow the installation instructions of both projects separately, you will end up with two instances of the DSO API database in two separate Docker containers.
+That is likely not what you intended.
+Hence the best way to setup both projects is to follow the Airflow setup instructions and point the ``DATABASE_URL`` environment variable for this project to the DSO API database container of the Airflow project.

 # Requirements

     Python >= 3.8